kubesail/pibox.io/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# The pibox.io website

 ## For development

 Start the development server on port 3000.
-Open `http://localhost:3000` from your browser.
+Open `http://localhost:3001` from your browser.

     npm run dev